-In the Nvidia RTX lineup of ray tracing capable workstation graphics cards, the Quadro RTX 4000 is actually considered a low level performer.
-The 8GB of GDDR6 RAM and the average single precision TFLOPs on paper makes it seem less like a workstation GPU and more like a mid to high-end gaming graphics card.
+In the Nvidia RTX lineup of ray tracing capable workstation graphics cards, the Quadro RTX 4000 is actually considered a low-level performer.
+The 8GB of GDDR6 RAM and the average single-precision TFLOPs on paper makes it seem less like a workstation GPU and more like a mid to high-end gaming graphics card.

 Yet the underlying architecture and performance tell the opposite story.
 The Quadro RTX 4000 is a deviously powerful workstation graphics card that deserves serious consideration from serious professionals.
 In many benchmarks such as LuxMark, Arion, and CAD programs like SolidWorks, the RTX 4000 annihilates the previous generation Quadro P6000.
 A look at the current pricing scheme shows that the Quadro P6000 still costs around $4,000 and above.

-Considering this massive discrepancy, it’s clear that for most non-GPU memory-intensive tasks, the RTX 4000 offers significantly better value, with the added advantage of ray tracing, which the older generation of Quadro cards lack.
+Considering this massive discrepancy, it’s clear that for most non-GPU memory-intensive tasks, the RTX 4000 offers significantly better value, with the added advantage of ray tracing, which the older generation of Quadro cards lacks.
 The single slot form factor powerhouse is capable of deep learning and advanced shading, all the while occupying little to no space in your system.

-The performance is far better than what you’d expect from a “lower end” Quadro graphics card, especially when considering the massive difference between the Quadro P6000 and P4000 during the previous generation.
+The performance is far better than what you’d expect from a “lower-end” Quadro graphics card, especially when considering the massive difference between the Quadro P6000 and P4000 during the previous generation.

-Of course, the Quadro P6000 isn’t inferior in every single workstation based workload out there.
+Of course, the Quadro P6000 isn’t inferior in every single workstation-based workload out there.
 There are many workloads where the P6000 will perform better, particularly at higher resolution rendering and encoding tasks where memory capacity becomes significantly important.